 Krakow Post: If you could live anywhere in Krakow, where would it be, and why?

-KP: If you were crowned queen of Krakow, what would be your first move?
+KP: If you were crowned king of Krakow, what would be your first move?

 KP: What’s one place tourists can’t miss when in Krakow?

 PK: The whole city’s worth exploring.
 Go to Podgórze by night, climb Krzemionki, walk past “Czwórka” and get the panorama of the city for the pensive spirit.

 KP: And what, in this city, seems to represent a degree of overkill?

 PK: Various architectural monstrosities that add quite a disagreeable sense of the macabre to any delirium, especially the businessman hangar-, supermarket-style multi-star hotels.
 Also the wild spread of those huge festering signposts, and quite obviously traffic jams.
 When the lights were down near Poczta and Novum, traffic moved much faster.
 Chłopskie Jadło, which is a total no-no unless you work and eat in the Nigerian sewers.
 Our enmity towards the constitutional capital… come to think of it, I fervently hope we don’t make war on the least attractive skyline in Christendom.
 High-voltage highlander tea, which may make the hairs on your lungs swell up but won’t ruffle them a quarter as much as slivovitz.

 KP: If you had to erect a statue to any Cracovian, dead or alive, who would it be?

 PK: The Unknown Drunk of Kaźmirz… (as slurring fellows call the district), right in the centre of Plac Wolnica.
 With a few convenient benches around for his faithful followers.
 Yet that is Kazimierz, not Krakow…